|

 ANARCHISM:--The philosophy of a new social

-of government rest on violence, and are therefore wrong and harmful, as well
+forms of government rest on violence, and are therefore wrong and harmful,

 Emma Goldman, "What is Anarchy?"

-one already in existence, or a scheme that could be carried out under the
+is either one already in existence, or a scheme that could be carried

-existing conditions; but it is exactly the existing conditions that one objects
+out under the existing conditions; but it is exactly the existing conditions

 Emma Goldman, "What is Anarchy?"